xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 ``decimator_init_audio_frame()`` must be called.
 Now the decimators are running and will be outputting frames at the rate given by their configuration.

-TODO state machine
+TODO state machine diagram

 Accessing the samples
 ---------------------
 Samples are accessed in the form of frames.
-TODO
+A frame is either in the simple audio format, ``frame_audio``, or in the frequency domain format, ``frame_complex``.

+Simple audio frames contain a single two dimensional array, ``data``, with the first index being the channel ID and the second dimension being the sample number.
+Samples are ordered ``0`` as the oldest sample and increasing number being the newer.

+Complex audio frames contain a single two dimensional array, ``data``.
+The data is packed into the array by even channels going into the real entries and odd channels going into the imaginary entries.
+Samples are inserted into the array in an index bit-reversed order.
+This results in frames that are ready for direct processing by an DIT FFT.

 Changing decimator configuration
 --------------------------------

-Once the decimators are running the configuration remains constant.
+Once the decimators are running the configuration od the decimators remain constant.
 If a change of configuration is required then a call to ``decimator_configure()`` allows a complete reconfigure.
 This will reconfigure and reset all attached decimators.
 The only configuration that will survive reconfiguration is the frame numbers and the DC offset memory.
 It is assumed that the microphone specific DC offset